yishn/sinho/web/docs/templates/jsx.md

 :::warning

 Custom elements need to be defined first before they can be rendered.
+Custom element classes can only be used in JSX templates if they can be constructed without arguments.

 :::